ilkkamtk/WSK/Week7/tailwind.md

    - These are the [default styles](https://tailwindcss.com/docs/preflight) that Tailwind CSS provides.
 7. Copy `:root` rule from `index_old.css` to `index.css` to get the basic styles back to the app.
-8. Open `Layout.tsx` and add the same styles to the `Layout` component as you had before, but use Tailwind CSS classes instead of CSS.
+8. Open `Layout.jsx` and add the same styles to the `Layout` component as you had before, but use Tailwind CSS classes instead of CSS.
    - Start with `ul` and `li` elements in `Nav` component.
 Use [Tailwind CSS docs](https://tailwindcss.com/docs) to find the right classes.
 The old styles are in `index_old.css` if you need to check them.